FACILITIES AND EQUIPMENT

 Thermo Flash 2000 Elemental Analyzer Coupled with Delta V™ Isotope Ratio Mass Spectrometer.
 This fully automated elemental analyzer allows us to examine isotope ratios of C, N, S, O and H, which are the most common building blocks of explosive materials, as well as other organic compounds.
 This instrument provides us with ability to discover the source, and predict mechanistic routes of the final product subjected to specific synthetic pathways.
 Two modes of operations (Combustion and High Temperature conversion) allows simultaneous separation of both N2 and CO2 or H2 and CO, depending on our needs of application.
 Embedded TCD permits stand-alone determination of elemental weight percentages, enabling structural confirmation for other analytical techniques.

 Teledyne ISCO CombiFlash® Rf 150.
-Our purification and fractionation system becomes very important and essential during complex synthetic work.
-When pure standards are required, we are heavily relying on this system to provide needed results.
-The system operates at up to 150 psi for separation needs, and connected to the mass spectrometer that is equipped with either ESI or APCI source based on the mode of operations.
-Certain group of compounds only ionize under ESI conditions and would not produce a signal in APCI mode, and vice versa; having both sources minimizes that chance that we will miss compounds of interest.
-In the case if compounds do not ionize at all, we have orthogonal UV detector to help us alleviate that problem.
+Our purification and fractionation system becomes very important and essential during complex synthetic workup.
+We are heavily relying on this system for purification of our in-house made standards.
+The chromatographic system operates at up to 150 psi pressure and uses mass spectrometer as a detector in either ESI or APCI modes.
+Certain compounds will only ionize under ESI conditions and would not produce any signal in APCI mode, and vice versa; having both sources minimizes the chance that we will miss compounds of interest.
+In cases when compounds do not ionize at all, we have orthogonal UV detector which helps us resolve that problem.

 A large part of energetic materials research is the thermal behavior of these compounds.
 For a long time, this has been the foundation of our lab’s energetic materials research.
 Differential scanning calorimetry (DSC) is an integral instrument in the laboratory; we can screen on the small scale for adverse interactions between materials, as well as look at the thermal properties (ie. melting, decomposition) for energetics.
 We can look at very small thermal events (just fractions of a watt!) using a thermal analysis monitor (TAM), or even go to a larger scale and look at combustion (Parr Bomb Calorimetry) or even detonation (Parr Detonation Calorimeter) all right in our laboratory.

 TA Instruments SDT Q600 Simultaneous DSC/TGA.
-This instruments provides us with the information that is dual in nature, with both the amount of thermal energy evolved and the mass loss of the sample.
-Whenever we need to achieve higher temperature that DSC can provide us, we turn our attention to the data produced by Q600.
+This instrument measures what is done separately by a DSC and TGA simultaneously.
+It is able to measure both the mass and thermal energy change of a sample.
+Whenever we need to achieve higher temperature than what the DSC can provide us, we turn our attention to the data produced by Q600.
 The true differential heat flow on the sample can be performed from ambient to 1,500 °C. With heating rates anywhere from 0.1 to 25 °C, sample capacity of up to 200 mg and balance sensitivity of 0.1 µg, we can rely on getting right measurement for even most complex samples.

 TA Instruments TAM III Isothermal Calorimeter.
 Whenever we need to find the binding constants or the heat evolution from our samples we refer to our isothermal calorimeter.
 With a temperature range from 2 to 150 °C and temperature stability of ±0.0002 °C, this was never easier.
 Most of the explosive materials and organic compounds have melting points within this region, and it gives us a very reliable data.
 With baseline stability of 0.02 µW/h and noise level of 2.5 nW, we can observe even smallest of the events without missing any information.
 Perfusion type of the experiments provide us with the insight of what can happen to our materials, if we mix it with other solvents or analytes.
 The binding constants can be calculated that way, as well.
 If sorption experiments are needed to be performed, we can add various gases to the setup.
 Overall, it is a very versatile instrument, with a capability of performing various types of tests based on our needs – anywhere from nanocalorimeter to macrocalorimeter scale.